 Cases to boot multiple computers via network

-Normally when a computer fails to boot, you can solve it with a bootable CD, hard disk drive or USB drive for further maintenance.
-But there are a lot of special cases in practice, for example:
+Normally when a computer fails to boot, you can start it with a bootable CD or recovery drive for further maintenance.
+But there are some special cases in practice, for example:

 Your bootable media like CD/DVD/USB gets lost and you don’t want to buy a new one

-You are a manager in charge of many computers and it takes too long to install or maintain system one by one
+You are in charge of many computers and it takes too long to install or maintain system one by one

 Some machines don’t have a CD drive or cannot boot from a USB device